Yehor-gato/Yehor-gato/README.md

 🚀 I'm a professional software developer who has successfully contributed to various projects across multiple domains.
 I've got a knack for problem-solving, and I'm passionate about learning new technologies and frameworks.

-🤔 Always looking for complex problems to solve and eager to take on the challenging tasks that others shy away from

-💼 My strong work ethics, coupled with my enthusiasm for continuous learning, makes me a valuable addition to any team

 ✨ If you're looking for someone who can translate your ideas into functional and efficient code, contact me!